by Rolf Sattler

 “He told me,” replies Teddy innocently, “to see you.”
 (Osho.
 1998.
 Take it Really Seriouly.
 Osho International Foundation p.
 343).

 Many people seem willing to admit that details of science remain unproven, but they insist that the fundamentals have been proven.
 For example, in mainstream biology, Darwinism in its modern form (neo-Darwinism) provides the central conceptual framework and many think that it has been proven.
 However, the debate about its validity and significance continues within science and philosophy of science.
-Daniel Dennett, a well-known philosopher of science, called Darwin’s theory of evolution through natural selection “the single best idea anyone has ever had” (Dennett 1995:21), whereas Lynn Margulis, a famous biologist, thought that history will ultimately judge neo-Darwinism as “a minor twentieth-century religious sect within the sprawling religious persuasion of Anglo-Saxon biology” (Margulis, quoted by Mann 1991).
+Daniel Dennett, a well-known philosopher of science, called Darwin’s theory of evolution through natural selection “the single best idea anyone has ever had” (Dennett 1995:21), whereas Lynn Margulis, a famous biologist, thought that history will ultimately judge neo-Darwinism as “a minor twentieth-century religious sect within the sprawling religious persuasion of Anglo-Saxon biology” (Margulis, quoted by Mann 1991, see also Hands 2015).

 “An often told joke concerning Albert Einstein perhaps reveals best the tentative nature of science and it findings: